TelenorNorway/telenorid-cli/docs/main.md

 The Telenor ID CLI can be used to interact with Telenor ID from the comfort of your terminal.

-For donwload and installation information, check out the [installation guide](./install.md).
+For download and installation information, check out the [installation guide](./install.md).

 ## Getting the access token